diffeo/go-coordinate/doc/work_specs.md

 attempts requested.
 This matches a corresponding "max attempts returned" field in the work spec metadata.

+`max_retries`: Limits the number of attempts that are allowed for a single work unit.
+Its value is a number, and it defaults to 0 (unlimited).
+If non-zero, calls to `Worker.RequestAttempts()` will check the number of attempts that already exist for each work unit, and will immediately fail work units that exceed this limit instead of returning them to the worker.
+This matches a corresponding "max retries" field in the work spec metadata.

 `then`: Gives the name of another work spec to run after this one.
 Its value is a string.
 If this names another valid work spec and work units complete with an `output` key in their work unit data, more work